chromaui/learnstorybook.com/content/intro-to-storybook/react-native/en/get-started.md

 ![3 modalities](/intro-to-storybook/app-three-modalities-rn.png)

+Your storybook server won't be able to load the stories list just yet, but we'll fix this in the next steps.

 Depending on what part of the app you’re working on, you may want to run one or more of these simultaneously.
 Since our current focus is creating a single UI component, we’ll stick with running Storybook.

 ## Reuse CSS